-- G.1 The criminal justice program exemplifies high ethical standards in the management of its affairs and in all of its dealings with students, faculty, staff, external agencies and organizations, and the general public. - G.2 The program presents itself to students and other members of the interested public by providing information that is complete, accurate, and clear. - G.3 Appropriate publications, print or electronic, contain the Criminal Justice program's mission, objectives, and expected educational outcomes; requirements and procedures and policies related to admissions and the transfer of credit; student fees, charges and refund policies; rules and regulations for student conduct; other items related to attending or withdrawing from the program; courses currently offered; academic policies, procedures and requirements for the criminal justice degree or other relevant forms of academic recognition. - G.4 Relevant publications, print or electronic, also include a list of current criminal justice faculty and others teaching in criminal justice, indicating departmental or program affiliation, distinguishing between those who have full- and part-time status, showing degrees held and the institutions granting them. - G.5 The criminal justice program clearly indicates whether any offerings, courses, services, or personnel are not available during a given academic year.
+- G.1 The criminal justice program exemplifies high ethical standards in the management of its affairs and in all of its dealings with students, faculty, staff, external agencies and organizations, and the general public. - G.2 The program presents itself to students and other members of the interested public by providing information that is complete, accurate, and clear. - G.3 Appropriate publications, print or electronic, contain; - Criminal Justice program's mission, objectives, and articulated learning outcomes; - Requirements and procedures and policies related to admissions; - Requirements and procedures for the awarding of all forms of credit, including credit for prior learning, the transfer of credit earned at other institutions, and through other approved methods; - Current student fees, charges and refund policies; - Rules and regulations for student conduct; other items related to attending or withdrawing from the program; - Courses currently offered; - Aic policies, procedures, and requirements for the criminal justice degree or other relevant forms of academic recognition. - G.4 Relevant publications, print or electronic, also include a list of current criminal justice faculty and others teaching in criminal justice, indicating departmental or program affiliation, distinguishing between those who have full- and part-time status, showing degrees held and the institutions granting them. - G.5 The criminal justice program clearly indicates whether any offerings, courses, services, or personnel are not available during a given academic year.
 It does not list as current any courses not taught for two consecutive years which will not be taught during the third consecutive year. - G.6 The criminal justice program has readily available valid documentation for any statements and promises regarding such matters as program excellence, learning outcomes, success in placement, and achievements of graduates or faculty.